-Prerequisite: Principles of Business Management or Principles of Marketing Strategic Marketing builds upon the foundations of marketing and applies the functions of marketing at an advanced level.
+Prerequisite: Principles of Business Management or Marketing Fundamentals Strategic Marketing builds upon the foundations of marketing and applies the functions of marketing at an advanced level.
 Students will study the basic principles of consumer behavior and examine the application of theories from psychology, social psychology and economics.
 The relationship between consumer behavior and marketing activities are reviewed.